-The Orkney IJB's finances are overseen by the Chief Finance Officer, who also has the role of Senior Accounting Officer within Orkney Islands Council's Orkney Health and Care service.
+The Orkney IJB's finances are overseen by the Chief Finance Officer.
 There is support from the Finance Teams within NHS Orkney and Orkney Islands Council.
 There is also support from Corporate Services who provide a range of services such as Human Resources and Legal Services.